8 6 4

 - Hypoglycemia can be difficult to detect in infants or very young children; good indicators are crying, irritability, pale skin, along with a “floppiness” of the head.

 By consistently monitoring blood glucose levels we can usually catch a low before it is too dangerous and give him a small bit of apple juice or 5 Skittles which usually works quite quickly for him.

-It has been our experience that giving the child some sense of control (choosing which finger to poke) when monitoring blood glucose levels it makes the whole process so much smoother.
+In our experience giving Alex some sense of control (choosing which finger to poke) when monitoring blood glucose levels the whole process goes so much smoother.
 We find that when our grandson wants to do the finger poke himself it goes much smoother if we let him.
-When it comes right down to it ultimately he will have to learn to manage his diabetes in time so allowing him to feel independent will only help him long term.
+When it comes right down to it, ultimately he will have to manage his own diabetes so allowing him to feel independent will only help him long term.

 The continuous glucose monitor is truly incredible in that there are so many fewer finger pokes in the course of the day.
 Our grandson can even scan himself and now that he is in school he can read the numbers.
 He understands that when he in the “grey” he is in the safe zone.

 Monitoring blood glucose is no longer scary for anyone in our family, it has become routine and does not take long to do.
 It is our sincere hope that this article can help ease your mind in some way and let you know you are not alone.
 Grand-parents can easily become proficient at monitoring blood glucose levels in their type 1 diabetic grandchild.